-Flying as a wheelchair user has long been challenging, but we can help you travel beyond the expected in 2023.
-As soon as you arrive at the airport, you can experience our complimentary meet and greet service, including assistance with the check-in process and being escorted through security, ensuring you arrive at your gate on time and begin your travels stress-free.
+Flying as a wheelchair user has long been challenging, but we can help you travel beyond the expected.
+As soon as you arrive at the airport, you can experience our complimentary UK Airport Fast Track Service, including assistance with the check-in process and being escorted through security, ensuring you arrive at your gate on time and begin your travels stress-free.

 What's more, to help flying with a wheelchair be as easy as possible at all stages, we've put together our top tips below - ranging from our favourite airlines to which plane seat is best for you...